 Do you have a French bulldog?
 They’re a beloved companion breed bred from toy bulldogs and Parisian ratter dogs that eventually created the breed you know today.
 But, just because these dogs are small doesn’t mean they should be too skinny.

 If you’re worried that your French bulldog is too skinny, you probably want to find a way to pack on the pounds.
-Generally, the best ways to do so involve treating underlying conditions, changing the diet, or changing the lifestyle to encourage muscle development.
+Generally, the best ways to treat underlying conditions and change the diet or lifestyle are to encourage muscle development.

 Is My French Bulldog Too Skinny?

-Frenchies aren’t exactly big breeds, and there isn’t much you can do to alter an adult dog’s final size healthily.
-If your dog is truly too skinny, you can help them to gain a bit of weight relatively easily, but if you have a naturally petite dog, you just make your pup overweight by trying to alter it.
+Frenchies aren’t exactly big breeds, and it isn’t much you can do to alter an adult dog’s final size healthily.
+If your dog is truly too skinny, you can help them gain a bit of weight relatively easily, but if you have a naturally petite dog, you make your pup overweight by altering it.

 Visible ribs are a telltale sign of being underweight.
 Is your dog slowing down due to a lack of energy?
 Is your dog not toileting enough?
 These are signs that there may be a problem that you will need to address.

-If your dog is too skinny, there is probably a cause for it.
+If your dog is too skinny, it is probably a cause.
+You could cause skinniness, or it could be caused by a medical condition that will need treatment.
 Thankfully, most causes can be treated.
-You could cause skinniness, or it could be caused by a medical condition that will need treatment.